 Most word processors have spelling and grammar checkers built in.
 Companies like Grammarly make software that can edit your documents using AI.
 You can ensure even the tiniest of errors will be caught by giving your resume to someone else to read.
 Sometimes an extra pair of eyes can comb through the information enough to catch case errors, grammar inconsistencies, and the occasional spelling flub.

 Start Submitting Your Resume

 A healthcare resume written with the above elements can give you a significant advantage over applicants who don’t put in the required effort.
 Once you have your resume polished and ready to submit, start knocking on doors and sending your resume to employers online.
-You can also partner with ProLink Healthcare Staffing.
+You can also partner with ProLink Healthcare.
 We have resume specialists who can help you bolster your resume with the right keywords and terms to garner success.
 We can help you tailor your resume and seek out the right positions to make getting you hired a very real possibility.
 Get started by speaking with a dedicated account manager today.